mullerhai/HsunTzu/README.md

 ###  Good tools are prerequisite to the successful execution of a job

+##  how to use it !!!
+###  shell command model & argument  like below content:
+### HadoopExecPath  jar  HsunTzuPro-beat-2.0.jar  InputDir OutputDir  OperateType  ConfigFilePath  InputCodec  OutputCodec

 # First
 ##  You  need   install  jdk 8   scala 2.12.1 +  sbt 1.0.4 +  hadoop 2.8.1 +  ,
 ##  also   you can edit the version  on build.sbt and ./project/build.properties